 To find all companies with a registered address in a specific postal code.Companies with a Specific Legal Form and Capital

 To find all GmbH companies with a capital of more than 1 million EUR.
-Monetary filter values are in cents — 1 million EUR = 100,000,000 cents.Owner-Managed Companies for Succession Planning
+Monetary filter values are in cents — 1 million EUR = 100,000,000 cents.Companies With or Without a Legal Entity Identifier (LEI)

 To find owner-managed businesses with an older owner - ideal for identifying succession opportunities.Filterable Fields